Programmes and courses

 - Otherwise, within the country or abroad, acquired substantially equivalent knowledge.

-You can find us at the Department of Political Science (Eden) on the second floor next to the information desk (Expedition).
+You can find us at the Department of Political Science (Eden) on the second floor.

 Make an appointment with a study advisor?